 The consideration of impact should begin well in advance of any CPD activity if the whole experience of engaging in CPD is not to be merely an ad hoc process or a one-off training opportunity, with little consideration given to how it might benefit individuals, students or the school.

 Yet research has shown that, all too often, evaluating impact comes in the form of a participant satisfaction questionnaire.
 While this can be valuable in gauging positive or negative attitudes to CPD – the latter obviously having an adverse effect on staff motivation and commitment to their ongoing development – there are far more diverse and exciting ways of evaluating impact.
 For instance, Thomas Guskey’s five levels of impact evaluation (Guskey 2000) will help schools to develop effective evaluation tools rather than merely gauge what participants thought of any particular CPD activity.
-Dr Guskey’s five levels are: participant reaction, participant learning, organisational support and change, participant use of new knowledge and skills, and pupil learning outcomes.
+Dr Guskey’s five levels are: participant reaction, participant learning, organizational support and change, participant use of new knowledge and skills, and pupil learning outcomes.

 I advise starting with contemplation of the following statements, questioning how each statement relates to what is happening in your own context: